Tempestissiman/ArcadeMacro/README.md

             .setHint("INPUT CONFIRMATION CODE")
             .textField(FieldConstraint.create().integer())
 ```
-reads: `codeField` is a field of a dialog box, it's created with an identification key of "code", the label of the field is "Confirmation code", when user hovers over it, the tooltip displays as "Your confirmation code is 61616", and when nothing is inputted yet, the hint (gray text that disappears once something is typed in) displays as "INPUT YOUR CONFIRMATION CODE".
-This field is a text field, with a constraint that the content must be an integer.
+reads: `codeField` is a field of a dialog box, it's created with an identification *key* of "code", the *label* of the field is "Confirmation code", when user hovers over it, the *tooltip* displays as "Your confirmation code is 61616", and when nothing is inputted yet, the *hint* (gray text that disappears once something is typed in) displays as "INPUT YOUR CONFIRMATION CODE".
+This field is a *text field*, with a *constraint* that the content must be an *integer*.

 This snippet
 ```lua